scottcorgan/tiny-emitter/README.md

 Subscribe to an event

 * `event` - the name of the event to subscribe to
-* `callback` - the function to call when event is emitted
+* `fn` - the function to call when event is emitted
 * `context` - (OPTIONAL) - the context to bind the event callback to

 ### once(event, callback[, context])